jsmienk/BDCSH/REPORT.md

 ##### 1.3.1 Reducer

 The reducer calculates the sum of an IP address' hits.
+It iterates through the values that correspond to a certain key which is the IP.
+When it is done it will write the IP and the total sum.

 ```java
 class IPReducer extends Reducer<Text, IntWritable, Text, IntWritable> {